Coherent-All-Sky-Monitor/casm_analog_power_controller/README.md

 # 8. After reboot, Pi WiFi/Bluetooth are disabled
 #    Configure Ethernet static IP (if not already configured)
 #    SSH via Ethernet static IP and start server
-#    Note: You may need to configure Ethernet static IP separately if using Ethernet for runtime
 ssh casm@192.168.1.2  # Use static IP configured in main_config.yaml
 cd casm_analog_power_controller
 source casmpower/bin/activate  # If using casmpower